marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 ![Microsoft Redirect Url Add](microsoft-redirect-url-add.png)

-Fill in any other application settings if necessary and touch save at the bottom of the page to save changes to the application configuration.
+Fill in any other application settings if necessary and click save at the bottom of the page to save changes to the application configuration.

 ![Microsoft Application Save](microsoft-application-save.png)

-Now look at the Application Id that appears on the registration page.
+Now, look at the Application Id that appears on the registration page.
 Click to generate a new password in the "application secrets" section.
 This will display a box in which you can copy the application password:

 ![Microsoft App New Password](microsoft-app-new-password.png)

 Where will we store this password?
-In a real-world commercial application, we would have to use some form of secure storage, such as Environment Variables or the Secret Manager tool (https://docs.microsoft.com/aspnet/core/security/app-secrets ? view = aspnetcore-2.2 & tabs = windows).
+In a real-world commercial application, we would have to use some form of secure storage, such as Environment Variables or the Secret Manager tool (https://docs.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-2.2&tabs=windows).

-However, to make life easier for you, let's simply use the appsettings.json configuration file to store the application password registered on the Microsoft Developer Portal.
+However, to make our life easier, let's simply use the appsettings.json configuration file to store the application password registered on the Microsoft Developer Portal.
 Here, we created two new configuration keys:

-Authentication_Microsoft_Application: The web application ID created at Microsoft
+- **ExternalLogin:Microsoft:ClientId**: The web application ID created at Microsoft
-Authentication_Microsoft_Password: the password of the web application created in Microsoft
+- **ExternalLogin:Microsoft:ClientSecret**: the password of the web application created in Microsoft

 ```
   "ExternalLogin": {